poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 {{wide
 ### The Cursed Village's Relic
 * **Type**: Messageboard quest
-* **Where**:
+* **Where**: Elmsworth Village ; Abandoned Temple of Serenity

 #### Description
 A remote village has fallen victim to a mysterious curse, and a concerned elder has posted a plea for aid.
 The job board explains that the curse can only be lifted by locating a sacred relic that was stolen many years ago.
 Your party must journey to an abandoned temple, recover the relic, and return it to the village to break the curse.
 }}

 #### Read aloud to players: